MatteoDM23/UX-DESIGN--Workshop_Tuscany_Landing_Page/README.md

 # WEBPAGE--Workshop_Tuscany
-Landing Page of a photography workshop set in central Italy.
-This is merely a UI prototype built using
+This is a UI prototype of a landing page built for a photography workshop in central Italy.
+The page has been designed using
 <b><a href="https://www.figma.com/">Figma</a></b>.</br></br>
+A pdf version of it can be downloaded from the repository (<b>"Workshop_Landing_Page.pdf"</b>).</br></br>
 The landing page prototype is shown below.
-A pdf version of it can be downloaded by clicking on <b>"Workshop_Landing_Page.pdf"</b> above.</br></br>
 ![Workshop_landing_page](Workshop_Tuscany.jpg)